adarshn656/Sign-Language-Translation-System/README.md

 ## 🧩 Project Overview

-This project introduces a multi-stage pipeline for sign language understanding.
+This project introduces a pipeline for sign language understanding.

 🔄 **Vision-Language Integration**
   The system integrates image-based predictions with language translation for real-time or batch sign interpretation.